 And there’s Penelope Wilton who returns as Harriet Jones, former Prime Minister.
 And there’s Nicholas Briggs as the voice of the Daleks in this as well as the Judoon.
 I’ve run out of breath here! 😀

 The story itself is incredible!
-The Doctor and Donna return to Earth to find that it gets stolen and taken thousands of light years to the Medusa Cascade where twenty six planets have are also stolen.
+The Doctor and Donna return to Earth to find that it gets stolen and taken thousands of light years to the Medusa Cascade where twenty six planets have also been stolen.

 These stolen planets include Callufrax Minor, Jahoo, Woman Wept and Clom.
-There’s also Adipose III (‘Partners in Crime’), Pyrovillia (‘The Fires of Pompeii’) and also the Lost Moon of Poosh (‘Midnight’).
+There’s also Adipose III (‘Partners In Crime’), Pyrovillia (‘The Fires of Pompeii’) and also the Lost Moon of Poosh (‘Midnight’).

 They’ve all been stolen to form this engine of power to spread across the universe.
 Stolen by whom?
 You guessed it!
 The Daleks!
-Soon the stolen Earth gets invaded, as the Daleks attack the continents.
+Soon the stolen Earth gets invaded as the Daleks attack the continents.

 But the Daleks are not alone.
 As well as being led by the blood-red Supreme Dalek, they also have their lord and creator – the Kaled scientist Davros, played magnificently by Julian Bleach in this story.

 Davros first appeared in ‘Doctor Who’ in ‘Genesis of the Daleks’ with Tom Baker.
 Sarah Jane is horrified when she hears Davros’ voice.
 I love that moment as it gave me the chills when I first saw this.